Alexander Burmistrov

-Alexander Olegovich Burmistrov (Russian: Александр Олегович Бурмистров, /ru/; born 21 October 1991) is a Russian professional ice hockey centre who currently plays for Shanghai Dragons of the Kontinental Hockey League (KHL).
+Alexander Olegovich Burmistrov (Russian: Александр Олегович Бурмистров, /ru/; born 21 October 1991) is a Russian professional ice hockey centre who currently plays for the Cincinnati Cyclones of the ECHL.
 He previously played in the National Hockey League (NHL) for the Atlanta Thrashers/Winnipeg Jets franchise as well as the Arizona Coyotes, before leaving the NHL after a short stint with the Vancouver Canucks.
 Burmistrov won the Gagarin Cup with Ak Bars Kazan in 2018.

 Playing career

 Junior

 Burmistrov joined the Ontario Hockey League (OHL)'s Barrie Colts after being selected 12th overall in the 2009 CHL Import Draft.
 He made his debut in North America on 17 September 2009 against the Owen Sound Attack, recording his first career OHL goal in his debut.

 Professional

 Atlanta Thrashers/Winnipeg Jets

-Having been drafted into the NHL by the Atlanta Thrashers eighth overall at the 2010 NHL Entry Draft, on 8 October 2010, Burmistrov made his NHL debut with Atlanta in a game against the Washington Capitals.
+Having been drafted into the NHL by the Atlanta Thrashers eighth overall at the 2010 NHL entry draft, on 8 October 2010, Burmistrov made his NHL debut with Atlanta in a game against the Washington Capitals.
 On 29 October, in a game against the Buffalo Sabres, he scored his first career NHL goal.
 He then engaged in his first career NHL fight on 11 December against John Tavares of the New York Islanders.

 During the 2011–12 season, Burmistrov would score 13 goals with 15 assists for the newly relocated Winnipeg Jets.
 At the onset of the 2012–13 NHL lockout, Burmistrov was assigned to Winnipeg's American Hockey League (AHL) affiliate, the St. John's IceCaps, where he would record 2 goals and 9 assists (11 points) in 22 games before being recalled to Winnipeg for the start of the shortened 2012–13 season.